felipap/restful-django-example/README.md

-This is of my approach to a RESTful applications in django.
+This is my approach to a RESTful applications in django.

 Django doesn't really support the RESTful way natively.
 For example, the data passed to a PUT request isn't stored inside request.PUT